CynthiaKaluson/alx-graphql-0x00/episode/README.md

 # Episode Queries - Task 2

-This directory contains GraphQL queries for fetching specific episode data from the Rick and Morty API using episode IDs.
+This directory contains GraphQL queries for fetching specific episode data from the Rick and Morty API.

 ## Files

-### GraphQL Query Files
+### Query Files
-- `episode-id-1.graphql` - Query for episode with ID 1 (Pilot)
+- `episode-page-1.graphql` - Query for episode with ID 1
-- `episode-id-2.graphql` - Query for episode with ID 2 (Lawnmower Dog)
+- `characters-page-2.graphql` - Query for episode with ID 2
-- `episode-id-3.graphql` - Query for episode with ID 3 (Anatomy Park)
+- `characters-page-3.graphql` - Query for episode with ID 3
-- `episode-id-4.graphql` - Query for episode with ID 4 (M. Night Shaym-Aliens!)
+- `characters-page-4.graphql` - Query for episode with ID 4

 ### Output Files
-- `episode-id-1-output.json` - Expected output for episode ID 1
+- `characters-page-1-output.json` - Output for episode ID 1
-- `episode-id-2-output.json` - Expected output for episode ID 2
+- `characters-page-2-output.json` - Output for episode ID 2
-- `episode-id-3-output.json` - Expected output for episode ID 3
+- `characters-page-3-output.json` - Output for episode ID 3
-- `episode-id-4-output.json` - Expected output for episode ID 4
+- `characters-page-4-output.json` - Output for episode ID 4

 ## Query Structure

-All queries follow the same structure:
+All queries follow the episode query structure:
 ```graphql
 query GetEpisodeById {
   episode(id: [ID]) {